6)

 participants were not given a "certificate".
 If a person needed proof

-of his birth (or marriage, etc.) for some later activity, he was issued an
+of his birth (or his marriage, etc.) for some later activity, he was issued an

 extract (estratto) of the record.
 These extracts gave only the